 The gender dimension in science and research has been addressed in several ways in this process.
 For instance, the Communication "Towards a European Research Area" explicitly addresses the underrepresentation of women "There are not enough women in research in Europe" (EC 2000: 17).
 The need for action to increase the share of women in science and research is justified by the leaky pipeline phenomenon (decreasing female participation in science compared to the share of women among graduates) as well as discriminatory mechanisms and their anticipation by women.
 The Communication also refers to the EC Communication "Women in Science" (EC 1999), a policy document which formulates the aim to "encourage women to take part in European research" (EC 1999: 3).
 The European Commission (EC) already envisaged the development of a coherent approach to increase the share of women in its Fifth Framework Programme (FP5), which included the Marie Curie scholarships as well as corresponding advisory groups and assessment/monitoring panels aimed specifically at promoting research by, for and on women.
-In other words, its goal was not only to increase female participation in research but also to strengthen gender issues in research content ("research for women" and "research on women").
+In other words, its goal was not only to increase female participation in research on women").